 At the moment, if you’re unemployed, too ill to work or you’re on a low income in retirement, you may qualify for state help towards your mortgage.
 It’s called support for mortgage interest (SMI) and is offered as a repayable loan.

 Support for mortgage interest:

-- Is not paid for the first 39 weeks that you’re receiving benefits, unless that benefit is Pension Credit.
+- Is not paid for the first 39 weeks that you’re receiving benefits, unless that benefit is Pension Credit or Universal Credit.

 - Is paid direct to your mortgage lender.